Understanding the impact of COVID-19 responses on citizens

 Access to vital care and support has been problematic for many, with some workers off sick or isolating.
 Some people have had to refuse care due to fear or the need to limit footfall and reduce transmission.
 Many community based services closed (temporarily).
 It has often fallen to family and unpaid carers to bridge the gap, but many people will have gone without the care and support they need to live independently and with dignity.

-The section below summarises the impact of COVID-19 and the Government’s response on older and Disabled people’s lives.
+The section below summarises the impact of COVID-19 and the Government’s response on older and Disabled people’s lives, particularly during the first wave of the pandemic.
 This draws largely on surveys including by Inclusion London, Carers UK, ONS plus feedback from individuals via the Be-Human and other networks.
 It is acknowledged that much of this is based on people having digital access to resources so is inevitably weighted.Commissioners will want to understand whether these reflect local experiences.

 The summary of themes below may act as a useful checklist to benchmark and begin plans to address local issues.